join3r/jvlauncher/ARCHITECTURE.md

 # Architecture

-This document describes the technical architecture of App Launcher.
+This document describes the technical architecture of jvlauncher.

 ## Overview

-App Launcher is built using:
+jvlauncher is built using:
 - **Tauri 2.0**: Cross-platform desktop application framework
 - **Rust**: Backend logic and system integration
 - **HTML/CSS/JavaScript**: User interface